img-src/placeholder/README.md

 	<img src="/50x80/eee/999" />

-**apache rewrites**: this can either go in an htaccess file or your site config file
+**apache rewrites**: this can either go in an htaccess file or your site config file. a sample .htaccess file is included in the repo

 	RewriteEngine On
 	RewriteBase /